bartolsthoorn/NVDSP/README.md

 ### A thing to note:
 The NVDSP class is written in C++, so the classes that use it will have to be Objective-C++.
 Change all the files that use NVDSP from MyClass.m to MyClass.mm.

+### TODO
+To complete NVDSP a Spectrum Analyser would be nice.
+Currently it only does filtering and basic dB calculations.

 ### Thanks to
 Alex Wiltschko - Creator of [Novocaine](http://alexbw.github.com/novocaine/)